deng-cy/deep_learning_topology_opt/readme.md

 and three truss optimization problems ([truss](./truss)).
 Their code is in their individual folders; they do not share files.
 Please refer to the `readme.md` file in their own folder for more specific info.

+If you are not sure which example to start from, I recommend

+* [Truss problem](./truss), if you only have Python installed and do not want to install Matlab or COMSOL.
+It only uses Python, yet requires a GPU ( you can easily change the code to run on CPU, but you will wait for too long).

+* [Compliance problem](./force_coarse), if you do not have GPU.
+It needs COMSOL and Matlab.

+* [Fluid problem](./fluid_coarse), if you have a GPU.
+It needs COMSOL and Matlab.
+It is faster than compliance problems when you have a GPU.

+I do NOT recommend starting from the [heat problem](./heat).
+It is complicated to understand and time-consuming to compute.

 ## Software environment

-Following softwares are used:
+Following softwares are used by __most__ examples:

 * COMSOL Multiphysics 5.4
 * Matlab 2019b
 * Python 3.7
   * PyTorch 1.2.0

 Higher versions should work fine.
 Lower versions may be compatible.
 Refer to the folders for more details.
-Some additional packages may be needed.
+Some different packages may be needed.

 ## Reproducibility